Europe train tickets from €10

 The laidback vibe, vacation-like atmosphere and highly energetic live performances have attracted festival goers from all over the world since 2006.
 The Bilbao city centre and airport is a short bus ride away, with a free shuttle provided.

-This year’s headline acts include Depuche Mode, The Killers, Die Antwood and Justice.
+This year’s headline acts include Gorillaz, The xx, The Chemical Brothers, alt-J and David Byrne.